Data Contracts

 Version explicitly: Always specify model and contract versions

-Plan for growth: Consider future sink requirements
+Plan for growth: Consider future bridge requirements

 Retention Planning